 • You must be physically in the United States if you want to apply for legal permanent residence in the US.
 In case you are outside the US, you must get an immigrant visa at a United States Consular post in that country.

-• Your immigration petition must have already been approved (I-130 or I-140 Petition) before filing of the I-485 Application to register Permanent Residence or Adjust Status (green card application).
+• Your immigration petition must have already been approved (I-130 or I-140 Petition) before the filing of the I-485 Application to Register for Permanent Residence or Adjust Status (green card application).
 To understand the paperwork and other details, seek the top immigration law firm in Orange County, Wilner & O’Reilly.

 • Also known as the priority date, the date on which your relative or employer filed the immigrant visa petition with USCIS should be current, otherwise you cannot file a petition for adjustment of status.
 You can check this in the Department of State’s monthly Visa Bulletin.